- Search The Registry

 *The birth of Elijah H. Gammon in 1819 is celebrated on this date.
 He was a white-American minister, businessman, and abolitionist.

 Born in Maine he grew up on a farm.
 He was converted (in faith) at the age of seventeen, became a school teacher at nineteen, and entered the ministry of the Methodist Episcopal Church at twenty-four.
 His health deteriorated and he moved to Illinois and in 1858 he had to give up preaching.
 He recuperated and changed careers to the manufacture of harvesting machinery.
 With the vision, he succeeded in earning a fortune and made a substantial contribution to the development of harvesting machinery.
 Gammon's business responsibilities and success’ did not limit his spiritual vision.

 He had little desire to accumulate money for purely selfish ends.
 A mutual friend brought Mr. Gammon and Bishop Henry W. Warren together.
-Bishop Warren, who had been living at Atlanta, Georgia, on the campus of Clark University, had become deeply impressed with the need of a school for the training of Black ministers.
+Bishop Warren, who had been living in Atlanta, Georgia, on the campus of Clark University, had become deeply impressed with the need for a school for the training of Black ministers.
 Gammon, who had been actively interested in the welfare of the Blacks, was looking for a place to invest some money where it would do the most good.
-In the Black community he saw, as he had seen in the vast harvests of the West, great-undeveloped resources.
+In the Black community, he saw, as he had seen in the vast harvests of the West, great-undeveloped resources.

 The plan was to establish a chair of theology at Clark University, and in 1882 Gammon gave $20,000 for the endowment of this chair.
 Clark announced the new department, listing Professor W. H. Crogman as the Professor of New Testament Exegesis, and that a Dean and Professor of Systematic Theology would be secured for the fall.
 On October 3, 1883, the school actually opened; and the new Dean was the Rev. W. P. Thirkield, who remained at the school for seventeen years.
 Nineteen pupils were received the first year.
 In 1888 the school was separated from Clark and was given the name of Gammon School of Theology, eventually changed to Gammon Theological Seminary.
 At this time Gammon turned over $200,000 to the school to be used for endowment.